 Preserving the Great Outdoors

 Outdoor recreation is one of our country’s most important and popular pastimes.
 In addition to generating billions of dollars in spending and millions of jobs, it also provides communities with a wide range of health benefits.
-Recent trends, however, suggest that many sources of recreation-related funding have either stagnated or declined despite increasing interest and demand from the public.
+Recent trends suggest an increasing awareness of the disparities in access across communities and more public demand for equity and inclusion.

 Meet Our Experts